raspberrypilearning/cress-egg-heads/README.md

 tmpfs            44M     0   44M   0% /run/shm
 /dev/mmcblk0p1   56M   19M   38M  34% /boot
 ```
-If it looks like you don’t have enough space it can often be easier to just use a different SD card or one of larger capacity.
+If it looks like you don’t have enough space you can use an SD card with a larger capacity.

-Once you have identified a location take everything there and set up the Raspberry Pi, Camera Board, Gooseneck mount, keyboard, monitor and cress egg heads.
-Boot up the Raspberry Pi, log in as normal and use the camera preview command to get everything positioned correctly.
+Once you have identified a suitable filming location, set up the Raspberry Pi, Camera Board, Gooseneck mount, keyboard, monitor and cress egg heads there.
+Boot up the Raspberry Pi, log in as normal and use the camera preview command to get everything positioned correctly:

 `raspivid –t 0`

-If there are multiple cress egg heads try to get them all in the shot.
+If there are multiple cress egg heads, try to get them all in the shot.
 Remember that still images will appear a little more zoomed out than the camera preview.
-Once you’re satisfied with the position of the Camera and egg heads you can press `Ctrl – C` to stop the preview.
+Once you’re satisfied with the position of the camera and egg heads, you can press `Ctrl – C` to stop the preview.

-Now you’re ready to start the time lapse recording.  **Drumroll**.
-Firstly we need to work out the interval time and total time in milliseconds to give to the raspistill command.
+Now you’re ready to start the time lapse recording.
+Firstly, we need to work out the interval time and total time in milliseconds to give to the raspistill command.
 One hour is 1000 * 60 * 60 = 3600000.
-So one day is 3600000 * 24 = 86400000.
-So one week is 86400000 * 7 = 604800000.
-So therefore our final command should be this.
+One day is 3600000 * 24 = 86400000.
+One week is 86400000 * 7 = 604800000.
+Therefore our final command should be this:

 `raspistill –o cress_%04d.jpg –tl 3600000 –t 604800000`

-The first image will only be captured after the first hour so you still have one hour to do any final adjustments and disconnect the keyboard and monitor.
-For belt and braces you can even secure the Pi and gooseneck mount in place with some tape.
-Write down the exact time that you started it, you’ll want to know this in 7 days’ time.
+The first image will only be captured after the first hour, so you still have one hour to make any final adjustments and disconnect the keyboard and monitor.
+For extra reliability you could secure the Pi and Gooseneck mount in place with some tape.
+Write down the exact time you start the time lapse; you’ll want to know this at the end of the week.

-Disconnect the keyboard first and with one final check of the camera preview, remove the monitor cable from the Raspberry Pi without moving anything.  *That is now it*.  **Do not touch for 7 days**.
+Disconnect the keyboard first and with one final check of the camera preview, remove the monitor cable from the Raspberry Pi without moving anything.  *Setup is now complete*.  **It should be left undisturbed for 7 days**.
 A quick visual check that everything is still okay is the red LED on the camera board.
-If that goes off one of two things has happened.
-Either the time lapse recording has finished after 7 days of elapsed time or something has gone wrong, loss of power for example.
-So a quick glance at the red LED every now and again is sensible.
+If the LED goes off, either the time lapse recording has finished after 7 days of elapsed time, or the recording has been interrupted by a problem such as loss of power.
+Occasional checks of the LED are recommended.

 ##Step 6: Letting the cress grow and looking after it